databrainhq/dataneuron/README.md

 - Support for various LLM providers (Claude, OpenAI, Azure, Custom, Ollama)
 - Optimized for smaller database subsets (up to 10-15 tables)
 - API server that can be deployed to AWS lambda or traditional server that support python flask.
-- Through API you can list the /dashboards, metrics and also query individual metirc and also chat with your context and generate feature rich HTML report
+- Through API you can list the /dashboards, metrics and also query individual metric and also chat with your context and generate feature rich HTML report

 ## Installation